-Visiting local markets in Perth is a pleasant experience.
+Visiting local markets in Perth is also a pleasant experience.
 Shoppers will find that many successful small businesses begin their journey showcasing items at one of Western Australia’s marketplaces.
-Most suburbs have their own farmers' markets where residents can purchase fresh produce throughout the year.
+Most suburbs have their own farmer's markets, where residents can purchase fresh produce throughout the year.

 Nightlife in Perth

-Perth is home to a large number of pubs and nightclubs which cater for expats with a variety of tastes.
-Northbridge is the main nightlife district of Perth which has a great atmosphere at weekends.
-Joondalup, Scarborough and Fremantle also have a handful of party venues.
+Perth is home to a large number of pubs and nightclubs that cater to a variety of tastes.
+As the main nightlife district in the city, Northbridge has a great atmosphere on weekends.
+Joondalup, Scarborough and Fremantle also have a selection of party venues.